sbachinin/bracketry/README.md

 String

-It will be injected as innerHTML into the nationality element of each player.
+It will be injected as innerHTML into the ".nationality" column of each player.

 This string may contain any text but HTML markup is advisable.

-It non-string value will be returned, it will be ignored and "nationality" from player's data will be used instead.
+It non-string value will be returned, it will be ignored and the ".nationality" column will be filled with bare data.contestants[id].players[i].nationality (if present).

 ### Considerations